neilboyd/me/NDC-Sydney-2016.md

 It has kept to it's roots as a small and friendly conference

-I attended a two-day workshop before the conference, the three days of the conference, and the tiny informal PubConf on the last evening.
+I attended a two-day workshop before the conference, the three days of the conference, and the tiny informal [PubConf](#pubconf) on the last evening.

+The technical level of the talks and the audience was fairly high.
+This is better than other conferences I've been to which have been at more of a beginner's level.

 The recurring themes of the conference were:

 - microservices
 - serverless architecture
+- functional programming
 - .Net Core

-The technical level of the talks and the audience was fairly high.
-This is better than other conferences I've been to which have been at more of a beginner's level.
+Watch this space for the [videos](https://vimeo.com/ndcconferences) to become available.

 ## [Workshop: Design and Implementation of Microservices](http://ndcsydney.com/workshop/design-and-implementation-of-microservices/)